Rail transport in Malaysia: Commuter rail

-The KLIA Ekspres is a non-stop airport rail link service that connects KL Sentral to KLIA and KLIA2 with 3 stations.
+The KLIA Ekspres is a non-stop express airport rail link service that connects KL Sentral, the main railway station of Kuala Lumpur, to KLIA's Terminal 1 and Terminal 2 stations.
 It offers the fastest way to travel between the city center and the airport, with a journey time of just 28 minutes.
 The service operates every 15 to 20 minutes during peak hours and is known for its punctuality and efficiency.
-While, KLIA Transit with 6 stations also shares the same tracks as KLIA Ekspres but includes additional stops at intermediate stations: Bandar Tasik Selatan, Putrajaya & Cyberjaya, and Salak Tinggi with journey time from KL Sentral to KLIA2 is approximately 39 minutes.
+On the other hand, the KLIA Transit shares the same tracks as KLIA Ekspres but includes additional stops at intermediate stations: Bandar Tasik Selatan, Putrajaya & Cyberjaya, and Salak Tinggi with a journey time from KL Sentral to KLIA Terminal 2 of approximately 39 minutes.